Novomaix

 The Novomaix dermal regeneration matrix is intended to aid in the healing of full thickness skin defects.
 The Novomaix dermal regeneration matrix is intended to stimulate the regeneration of dermal tissue as a basis for the attachment of autologous split-skin mesh grafts or cultured keratinocyte sheets.
 The aim of the treatment is to achieve skin regeneration with less scarring and less wound contraction when compared to epidermal regeneration alone.

-The last preclinical developments were finished in close cooperation with Prof. Middelkoop (Free University Amsterdam, Burn Wound Center Beverwijk) and the CE mark for Novomaix is expected in Q3-2012.
+The preclinical developments were performed in close cooperation with Prof. Middelkoop (Free University Amsterdam, Burn Wound Center Beverwijk).

 The project EuroSkinGraft deals with a novel generation of skin substitutes to clinically treat a broad spectrum of severe skin defects.
+Burn wound centers in Switzerland, The Netherlands, and Germany are performing clinical studies to compare different innovative treatment concepts for full thickness dermal wounds.
 EuroSkinGraft is coordinated by PD Dr. Ernst Reichmann, University of Zurich.